johannonymous123/MCDG-Hybrid/README.txt

 The files run_hybrid.m and run_dg.m contain the actual body of code that will produce solutions, while the files hohlraum.txt and lattice.txt contain the reference solutions mentioned in the paper.

+The directory 'paper_runs' contains branching directories leading to various input files reproducing the runs in the paper.

 Note that these implementations are far from runtime optimized and can take a substantial amount of time to execute.
 We recommend experimenting with relatively small values of the parameters at first and continuously increasing their value to get a feel for the expected time spent before moving on to more serious runs.
+This is particularly true for the input files in 'paper_runs' as these start multiple long runs in sequence, which can take hours.